connexcs/docs/docs/dnc.md

-# Table of Contents

-## DNC Check
+# Do Not Call (DNC)

 In today's society, all modern call carriers should recognise and honor **Do Not Call Lists (DNC).** Calling numbers on these lists can result in costly fines and prosecutions.
 Use Script Forge to help you to manage these calls by adding the numbers to the system.
-If a number on thelist is dialed, the caller will receive an alert that the number is on the DNC list and htecall will not be completed.
+If a number on the list is dialed, the caller will receive an alert that the number is on the DNC list and the call will not be completed.

+## DNC Check

 Step 1: Setup the Database

 1. Navigate to **Developer :material-menu-right: Database**